-One of the most important Jewish teachings iS pikuach nefesh - the idea that our highest priority, as Jews, is to save a life.
-1 in 5 trans and nonbinary youth attempt suicide; but access to gender-affirming medical care can be life-saving for trans youth.
-Bans on health care for trans young people fundamentally go against Jewish teaching to protect and affirm the lives of others.
+One of the most important Jewish teachings is pikuach nefesh - the idea that our highest priority, as Jews, is to save a life.
+Access to gender-affirming medical care can be lifesaving for trans people.
+Bans and restrictions on health care for trans people fundamentally go against Jewish teaching to protect and affirm the lives of others.